regen-network/testnets/aplikigo-1/README.md

 #### Submit Gentx
 Submit your gentx in a PR [here](https://github.com/regen-network/testnets)

-- Fork the testnets repo to your github account
+- Fork the testnets repo to your github account (You can fork any repo by clicking the fork button in the upper right hand corner of a repo page.)

 - Clone your repo using